neilhwatson/nustuff/inspec/vpc/README.md

 See https://docs.chef.io/inspec/profiles/ for details of how all this works

-    inspect vendor . # To get dependencies inspect check .  # To check your code and profile inspect exec .   # To run your tests inspect exec .  --reporter yaml  # give more verbose output
+    inspect check .  # To check your code and profile inspect exec .  -t aws://  # To run your tests inspect exec .  -t aws:// --reporter yaml  # give more verbose output

+    inspect vendor . # To get dependencies (not required)